asntech/biasaway/docs/modules.rst

 .. code-block:: bash

-    biasaway d --help
+    biasaway k --help

 **Example:**

 .. code-block:: bash

-    biasaway d -f path/to/FASTA/file/my_fasta_file.fa
+    biasaway k -f path/to/FASTA/file/my_fasta_file.fa

-It will output the generated sequences on stdout.
+It will output the generated sequences on stdout, keeping the dinucleotide composition of the input sequence (k-mer with k=2 is the default).
 If you wish to save the sequences in a specific file, you can type:

 .. code-block:: bash